Mansur-Mustafin/LDTS-berzerk/README.md

 > - `BOSS` - We made a final boss consisting of 9 different PNG's
 > - `SHOOT BEHIND WALLS` - If the player is hidden behind walls, the enemies will not try to shoot through them
 > - `PICK UP HEALTH` - On the final level, the player has the chance to restore health by picking hearts on the ground
 > - `LEADERBOARD` - The player can check the current top 10 players.
-After dying/concluding the game, the player has the chance of entering the leaderboard by entering their name
+After dying/concluding the game, the player has the chance of entering the leaderboard by inserting their name
 >
 &nbsp;